BoweFlex/pdsnd_github/README.md

+### Bikeshare

 ### Date created
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title
+Project: 12/22/20
+README: 12/29/20

 ### Description
-Describe what your project is about and what it does
+A python program to explore the functionality of pandas and numpy, specifically when analyzing and displaying statistics for CSV files.

 ### Files used
-Include the files used
+chicago.csv, washington.csv, new_york_city.csv

 ### Credits

-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+https://stackoverflow.com, https://pandas.pydata.org, https://www.w3schools.com were used in addition to Udacity information.